 In 2019, the City was awarded \$9,1M in Lead Hazard Reduction Grant through the U.S. Department of Housing and Urban Development, plus an additional \$700,000 of Healthy Homes Supplemental funding.
 These dollars will be used to systematically make 710 housing units lead-safe over five (5) years.
 The funding is enabling the City to scale up its existing Lead Hazard Control Program by hiring additional staff, including outreach workers.
-The target area encompasses four Census tracts (9, 10, 14, and 147) in the southern half of the City where 16,000 residents live.
-61.5% of houses in the focus area were built prior to 1940 and lead-based paint is most likely present in the majority of households within the target area.
-Over 60% of families in the target area have low incomes and 82.6% of the population is a minority (including 58.6% Hispanic), meaning that this is a problem that is disproportionately affecting the City's most vulnerable populations.
+The target area encompasses five Census tracts (8, 9, 10, 14, and 147) in the southern and eastern half of the City where 16,350 residents live.
+In 2022, Census Tract 8 was added to expand the program's impact and meet an unmet need.
+An overwhelming majority of houses in the focus area were built prior to 1940 and lead-based paint is most likely present in the majority of households within the target area.
+Furthermore, over 81.3% of families in the target area have low incomes and 82.21% the population is a minority (including 60.12% Hispanic), meaning that this is a problem that is disproportionately affecting the City's most vulnerable populations.